-We have audited the accompanying financial statements of the University of Florida Foundation, Inc. (the Foundation), a discrete component unit of the University of Florida, which comprise the statement of net position as of June 30, 2019, and the related statements of revenues, expenses and changes in net position, and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of the University of Florida Foundation, Inc. (the Foundation), a discrete component unit of the University of Florida, which comprise the statements of net position as of June 30, 2020 and 2019, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.